victorssun/Questrade-account-updates/README.md

 List is updated every time script is ran.

-For others use: change directories and paths
+For others use: change directories and paths.

-Last modified: completed project
+Last modified: completed project.